LeLoop/urloop/README.md

 URLoop, Le Loop's URL manipulat0r.

-This is a command line tool that parse IRC logs to push urls with `#tags#` on a Semantic Scuttle instance.
+This is a command line tool that parses IRC logs to push urls with `#tags#` on a Semantic Scuttle instance.

 Configuration